stackevo/spudreq/draft-trammell-spud-req.md

 transport and/or opportunistically using "headroom" as it is available: bits between the network-layer MTU and the bits actually used by the transport.
-For use cases that accumulate information from devices on path in the SPUD header, piggybacked signaling would also require a mechanism for endpoints to create "scratch space" for potential use of the on-path devices, further increasing complexity and overhead.
+For use cases that accumulate information from devices on path in the SPUD header, piggybacked signaling also requires a mechanism for endpoints to create "scratch space" for potential use of the on-path devices.
 In contrast, interleaved signaling uses signaling packets on the same 5-tuple and tube ID, which don't carry any superstrate data.
-This reduces complexity and sidesteps MTU problems, but is only applicable for per-tube signaling.
+These interleaved packets can also contain scratch space for on-path device use.
+This reduces complexity and sidesteps MTU problems, at the cost of sending more packets per flow.

-Out-of-band signaling uses direct connections between endpoints and middleboxes, separate from the encapsulated transport.
-Such  connections might be negotiated by in-band signaling.
-A key disadvantage here is that out-of- band signaling packets may not take the same path as the packets in the encapsulated transport.

-When a middlebox wants to send a signal back to the sender of a packet it receives, there are three possibilities, each with disadvantages.
-First, the middlebox could send a packet directly back to the sender.
-This packet would need to carry the reversed 5-tuple in order to receive equivalent NAT treatment -- in other words, the middlebox would need to use the recipient's address as the source address of the direct message.
-This would not necessarily traverse the same path as packets from the receiver back to the sender would.
-Second, the middlebox could send the signal forward to the receiver (piggybacked or interleaved), requesting the receiver reflect it back to the sender.
-Such a facility would require careful design to keep it from being used as a reflection attack vector (see {{protection-against-trivial- abuse}}).
-Third, the middlebox could initiate an out-of-band communication through some other mechanism.

-The tradeoffs here must be carefully weighed, and the final approach may use a mix of more than one these communication patterns.
-E.g., a middlebox might need to generate direct out-of-band signals for error messages, while it could provide requested information in-band and via reflection for accumulating values from all SPUD-aware middleboxes on a given path.

 ## Continuum of trust among endpoints and middleboxes